 4th Enérgya-VM: 2.5 million euros (Spain)

-The Spanish data protection authority "Agencia Española de Protección de Datos" (AEPD) has imposed a fine of EUR 2.5 million on Energya-VM Gestión de Energía, S.L.U. (hereinafter "Energya-VM").
+The Spanish data protection authority "Agencia Española de Protección de Datos" (AEPD) has initiated proceedings against Energya-VM Gestión de Energía, S.L.U. (hereinafter "Energya-VM").
+Fine in the amount of 2.5 million euros.

 As early as 2019, Energya-VM was made aware of misleading and possibly illegal practices by the external service provider Nivalco through third-party reports.
 Nivalco had been commissioned by Energya-VM to acquire new customers.
-It emerged that Nivalco was using personal data, including bank details and other sensitive information, without an appropriate legal basis to contact potential customers and persuade them to sign a contract with Energya-VM.
+It turned out that Nivalco personal dataincluding bank details and other sensitive information, without an appropriate legal basis, in order to contact potential customers and persuade them to sign a contract with Energya-VM.

-During its investigation, the AEPD found that Nivalco used the data of potential customers without informing them sufficiently in advance about the processing of their data (violation of Article 13 GDPR).
+In its investigation, the AEPD found that Nivalco used the data of potential customers without first informing them sufficiently about the Processing of their data (Infringement against Article 13 GDPR).

-Energya-VM was deemed to be the controller of Nivalco's data processing under the GDPR, even though Nivalco was formally acting as a processor.
+Energya-VM has been appointed as the controller for data processing by Nivalco in accordance with the GDPR although Nivalco was formally acting as a processor.
 The AEPD argued that Energya-VM exercised sufficient control over Nivalco's activities to be jointly responsible for the breaches.

 Energya-VM was accused of not having taken sufficient measures to monitor Nivalco's compliance with data protection regulations.
 Despite repeated warnings and internal audits, no effective measures were taken to remedy the problematic practices.
-Energya-VM also failed to ensure that data subjects were informed transparently about the processing of their data, especially when first contacted by Nivalco.
+Energya-VM also failed to ensure that data subjects were transparently informed about the Processing of their data, in particular when they are first contacted by Nivalco.

 In addition to the fine, Energya-VM was ordered to take immediate measures to improve its data protection practices.
 These measures included the introduction of stricter controls on the activities of its service providers.